SASWAT123/Angular-Projects/Employee Registration Form/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

+Use npm install to download all the dependencies used in this application.
+Form validation is also included in this project for various types of inputs.
+I am using local storage for persisting data and fetchng the data to display it on the home page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.